Military Divorce Lawyers in Northern Virginia

-When members of the military go through a divorce or face other family law issues, they — and their families — have unique needs that civilians do not face.
+When members of the military go through a divorce or face other family law issues, they — and their families — have unique needs that civilians do not face (ex. splitting military retirement).
 We understand that the missions of military service members carry stresses and challenges unknown to most of civilian society.

-From our offices in northern Virginia, the family law attorneys at Hale Ball frequently represent military members of all branches of the Armed Forces ranging in rank from General to enlisted and we also represent military spouses in divorce proceedings.
+From our offices in northern Virginia, the family law attorneys at HALE BALL MURPHY, PLC frequently represent military members of all branches of the Armed Forces ranging in rank from General to enlisted and we also represent military spouses in divorce proceedings.
 We have a significant understanding of how to best structure agreements and orders in military divorces and family disputes, and we are proud to count former military members among the law firm’s team of lawyers, including a retired Judge Advocate General (JAG).

 Division of Retirement and Health Care Benefits

 As in a civilian divorce, the marital assets and debts must be divided between spouses in a military divorce.
 However, special federal laws and regulations apply in cases involving military members.
 Hiring a divorce or family law attorney who has no experience applying the regulations specific to military divorces means running the risk of accepting a marital property settlement that does not protect your interests.
 We understand the relevant federal laws and regulations that apply to the division of military benefits such as:

 - Uniform Services Former Spouse Protection Act (USFSPA)

 For example, a nonmilitary spouse may have the right to a proportional share of the military member’s pension.
 Depending on the length of the marriage, the nonmilitary spouse may be able to receive pension payments directly from the Department of Defense – Defense Finance and Accounting Service (DFAS).
 Otherwise, the nonmilitary spouse will have to arrange for pension payments from the former spouse.